School Dress Code

 - Cell phones must be kept inside a student's backpack or kept inside the teacher's desk during the whole school day.

-- Students can not take photos or videos on campus before or after school.
+- Students are not permitted to take photos or videos on campus before or after school.

 - Students can wear smartwatches to school, but a student can not use text messaging, phone calling, or Internet features during school hours.